Kritikamishra-16/ResultManagement-MEANStack/README.md

 2. Once logged in, students can enter their roll number and date of birth to view their result.
 If there's a mismatch, an error message will be displayed.
 3. Teachers can access the dashboard to view all student records, add new records, edit existing records, and delete student records as needed.

-## Screenshots

-(Add attractive screenshots of the application to showcase its user interface.)

 ## Contributing
 We welcome contributions to enhance the application.
 To contribute, please fork this repository, create a feature branch, and submit a pull request with your changes.

-## License
-[Insert License Information Here]

-(Note: Replace "[Insert License Information Here]" with the actual license information for the project.)